-Have you ever tried to oven roast eggplant to end up with cardboard like eggplant that looked pale and tasted nothing like eggplants should?
-Or may be wanted to try an amazing eggplant dish but panicked at the amount of oil needed for deep frying the eggplant?
+Have you ever tried to oven roast eggplants only to end up with cardboard like eggplants that looked pale and tasted nothing like eggplants should?
+Or may be wanted to try an amazing eggplant dish but panicked at the amount of oil needed for deep frying the eggplants?
 Here is the solution.
 Oven roasted eggplants with beautiful color, texture and way less oil.

-- Salt: we’ll need salt in two stages first for soaking and then foe seasoning.
+- Salt: we'll need salt in two stages first for soaking and then a little more for seasoning.

-- Vinegar: to add to the soaking water for texture.
+- Vinegar: to add to the soaking water for texture and bitterness.

 - Oil: our cooking fat here.
-Use whatever you like, I always use light olive oil.
+Use whatever you like, I like using light olive oil or avocado oil.

-- Paprika: and this is the secret ingredient here for this golden magnificent color.
+- Paprika: my secret ingredient for a gorgeous color.

-- Cut eggplants however you like.
-Round slices, long slices or cubes this recipes works for them all but you have to adjust the cooking time accordingly.
-Mix salt, vinegar and cold water in a deep bowl and immerse your eggplant pieces for 10-15 minutes.
+- Cut eggplants into thick slices about ½ to ¾ inch.
+Mix salt, vinegar and cold water in a large bowl and immerse your eggplant pieces for 10-15 minutes.

 - In another small bowl or cup mix the oil with all the spices you are using.
 Do not forget to season with salt and taste for your liking.

-- Take the eggplant slices out of the water and press with a clean kitchen towel to squeeze water out.
+- Take the eggplant slices out of the water and press with a clean kitchen towel or paper towels to squeeze water out and absorb excess moisture.
 A salad spinner will be handy in this as well.

 - Arrange slices on a parchment paper lined sheet pan, brushed with the oil mixture, and lightly brush with the oil mixture.
 Make sure they are all in a single layer.

 - Check for your desired level of doneness using a toothpick.